web3-systems/multichain-providers/README.md

 # Quickstart

-The MultichainProvider class wraps the `@ethersproject/providers` Provider function calls.
+The MultichainProvider class wraps the `@ethersproject/providers` `Provider` class.

-Updating core function signatures with `chainId` argument to specify a target network/blockchain.
+Updating function signatures with `chainId` to specify a target network.

 **Example**

+`provider.getBalance('0x000.0000')`

+is now...

-`provider.getBalance('0x000.0000')` becomes `multiprovider.etBalance(1, '0x000.0000');`
+`multiprovider.etBalance(1, '0x000.0000');`

+### **Additional Utlity Functions**

-Utility functions like `getTransactions` and `getLogsDecoded` have been included to encapsulate common method chaining.
+Additoional functions like `getTransactions` and `getLogsDecoded` have been added to simplify common method chaining.
+Instead of fetching event logs and decoding the values separately, instead a single class method can be called.

 ## Connect New Provider
 ```ts